 Saint-Michel is the eastern terminus of the Blue Line of the Montreal Metro.

-It was named in honour of Boulevard Saint-Michel, which itself was named in honour of the Saint-Michel neighborhood in which both the boulevard and station are located.
+It was named in honour of Boulevard Saint-Michel, which itself was named in honour of the Saint-Michel neighbourhood in which both the boulevard and station are located.

 The platforms consist again of a mixture of brown bricks and glass bricks on the walls, with the central section of each one being the exception with some lighter gray tones.